Sea Bass with Tomato and Capers

 Pan Roasted Sea Bass with Tomato & Capers

-1 pint of cherry or grape tomatoes, washed and halved
+- 1 pint grape tomatoes washed and halved

-1½ pounds of thick skinless Chilean sea bass filets or substitute some other thick white fish cut up into 4 pieces
+- 1½ pounds Chilean sea bass filets cut up to 3 or 4 steaks

-I like to season the flour with salt and pepper and then dredge the filets in it.
-Be sure to knock off any excess flour from the filets.
+- I like to season the flour with salt and pepper and then dredge the fillets in it.
+Be sure to knock off any excess flour from the fillets.
 If you don't, the fish will stick and the flour will burn and make a mess in the pan.

 - Heat an ovenproof pan, large enough to hold all the fillets without touching, over medium-high heat.
 Add the oil and heat until shimmering hot.